What the Supreme Court abortion decision means for Washington

 Since the leaked draft of the U.S. Supreme Court abortion decision came out in May, people have been weighing the consequences for Washington, as well as for the rest of the country.
 Now, the decision is here: Roe v.
 Wade is overturned.

-The Supreme Court, in a decision by its conservative majority, ended constitutional protections for abortion that has stood for nearly a half-century.
+The Supreme Court, the decision by its conservative majority, ended constitutional protections for abortion that had stood for nearly a half century.

 The outcome is expected to lead to abortion bans in roughly half the states in the U.S.